pandey-rakshit/almabetter/Module5/capstone/interview-question-solutions.md

 ### **8. What is a basis in linear algebra?**

-### Answering "What is a Basis?" in an Interview

-When answering the question "What is a basis?" in an interview, it is essential to provide a clear and concise explanation that covers the fundamental concepts.
-Here’s how you can structure your response:

----

-#### What is a Basis?

 A basis in linear algebra is a set of vectors that serves as the fundamental building blocks for a vector space.
 To qualify as a basis, this set of vectors must satisfy two crucial conditions:

 1. **Linear Independence**: